Incoming profile

 Selection to the doctoral program will be carried out by the academic committee.
 To make the selection, the Academic Committee will use the following criteria:

-5. Assessment of the seva training in English, French and / or German.
+- Assessment of the seva training in English, French and/or German.

-Once it is verified that the candidate meets the legal requirement for access to the doctorate and the required training in English, French and/or German, the rest of the admission criteria will be weighted as follows: 40% Training in Philosophy, 40% academic record and 20% adaptation to the profile.
+Once it is verified that the candidate meets the legal requirement for access to the doctorate and the required training in English, French and/or German, the rest of the admission criteria will be weighted as follows: 50% academic record; 30% CV, and 20% admission interview.
 The Academic Committee will assess whether the admitted student needs to take Training Complements and will specify what they are.

 Admission with Training Supplements